KazuKaku/2ServoFlapOrnithopter/README.md

   ---(Seeed Studio XIAO SAMD21 and Seeed Studio XIAO RP2040, Waveshare RP2040 Tiny work by 6V input)

+  Lipo

    Lipo1cell (high discharge rate 20C) and Small StepUp DC converter (3.7V to 6V) 3A or 4A

-   Or Lipo2cell(8.4V) and 2SLipo direct input or Small Stepdown DC converter (2SLipo to 7.4V or 8.4V)
+   Or Lipo2cell(8.4V or 2SLipo direct input) or Small Stepdown DC converter (2SLipo to 7.4V or 8.4V)

 ## Wiring